alvinwan/Puhjiii/readme.md

-#Puhjee
+#Puhjiii
-Puhjee is a lightweight content management system.
+Puhjiii is a lightweight content management system.
 Get it setup on your local system and even for production use in just a matter of seconds.

-##Why Puhjee?
+##Why Puhjiii?
-Puhjee was designed to make developers' lives easier; drag-and-drop in HTML statics, and Puhjee will automatically allow users to customize content through a UI.
+Puhjiii was designed to make developers' lives easier; drag-and-drop in HTML statics, and Puhjiii will automatically allow users to customize content through a UI.
 In this way, clients can edit the page's content without touching a single line of code.
 Even better, developers can port statics into a CMS, without touching a single line of code.

 With simple customizations -- doable by both developers and clients -- the website can also be transformed into a fully-fledged blogging platform.
 Common elements across pages can be synchronized, and with a few more plugins, clients can add comments, statistics and more.

-Now, Puhjee is an *extremely* lightweight CMS.
+Now, Puhjiii is a ightweight CMS.
 Truth be told, it's not built to be extensive and all-encompassing.
 On the same note, dragging-and-dropping files to make a deployable CMS is pretty exciting.

 ##Installation
 1. Clone this repository.